VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ## User Stories

-The bounded context descibed in this chapter addresses the following user story.
+The bounded context described in this chapter addresses the following user story.

 ### Creating Orders

 A registrant is the person who reserves and pays for seats at a conference.
-Ordering is a two-stage process: first the registrant reserves a number of seats, and then the registrant pays for the seats to confirm the reservation.
-If registrant does not complete the payment, the seat reservations expire after a fixed period of time and the system makes the seats available to other registrants to reserve.
+Ordering is a two-stage process: first, the registrant reserves a number of seats, and then the registrant pays for the seats to confirm the reservation.
+If registrant does not complete the payment, the seat reservations expire after a fixed period and the system makes the seats available to other registrants to reserve.

-Figure 1 shows some of the early UI mockups that the team used to explore the seat ordering story.
+Figure 1 shows some of the early UI mockups that the team used to explore the seat-ordering story.

 ![Figure 1][fig1]